andrewankenobi/GFSA/README.md

 ## Acknowledgments

 - Google for Startups Accelerator
-- All participating startups
+- All participating startups in the AI First 2025 Berlin Cohort
 - Contributors and maintainers
+- The startup founders and teams for their valuable insights